-- On a stand-alone basis, this project is a value-adding project in the finite life case, albeit only marginal, but with the synergy benefits counted in, it does do better. - The average return on capital, in the finite life case, is 10.67%, without synergy, and 11.62%, with synergy, both of which are higher than the cost of capital for the Google GCar, which is 7.84%. - The net present value of the cash flows on Google GCar, using a cost of capital of 7.84% - Is \$1,744 million, under the finite life assumption of a of 10 years.
+- On a stand-alone basis, this project is a value-adding project in the finite life case, albeit only marginal, but with the synergy benefits counted in, it does do better. - The average return on capital, in the finite life case, is 10.67%, without synergy, and 11.62%, with synergy, both of which are higher than the cost of capital for the Google GCar, which is 7.84%. - The net present value of the cash flows on Google GCAr, using a cost of capital of 8.01% - Is \$1,744 million, under the finite life assumption of a of 10 years.
 Adding the present value of the side benefits to Google Software/Devices, the NPV is +\$2,989 million. - Is \$ 16,382 million, under the assumption of an infinite life.
-Adding the present value of the side benefits of the stories, the NPV is \$18,471 million. - The IRR is 9.42% with a 10-year life and 10.77% with the infinite life, both of which are greater than the cost of capital. - All of the numbers in the case are based upon the assumptions that Google is able to capture its forecasted share of the electric car market, and preserve pricing power.
+Adding the present value of the side benefits of the stories, the NPV is \$18,471 million. - The IRR is 8.69% (11.17%) with a 10-year life and 8.97% (11.53%) with the infinite life, with the number in brackets representing the IRR with synergy counted in. - All of the numbers in the case are based upon the assumptions that Google is able to capture its forecasted share of the electric car market, and preserve pricing power.
 Relaxing one or both assumptions causes NPV to drop significantly. - □ We would recommend that Google enter the electric car market.